Unusual Foods Around the World: Bizarre Delicacies and Cultural Experiences

 An Asian man dressed in white tackles a cobra snake wrapped around a large stick.

-When I lived in Seoul, South Korea for a few months, I got to know the Korean food culture quite well and soon learned about one of the local delicacies – live octopus!
+When I lived in Seoul, South Korea for a few months, I got to know the Korean food culture quite well and soon learned about one of the local delicacies – living octopus!
 Obviously, I was quite reluctant to try this dish, but in my last weeks in the country, I felt like it was part of the real cultural experience and I should give it a try.

 I was a little bit afraid to try, especially since I’ve learned that quite a few Koreans die every year from eating living octopus – if you don’t chew enough, tentacles might get stuck in your throat and you’d choke!
 After having a small piece in my mouth, I chewed as much as I could before swallowing.
 The texture was weird, although the taste was not very strong and extreme.
 It was an interesting experience.
 However, I have to admit that I might rather prefer simple, boring sushi next time.
 Written by Patrick from the German Packpacker

+My kids, Lou Lou and Jaf are self-pronounced kid-foodies whose motto when it comes to food is to try anything once and then form an opinion on it.
 We’ve travelled the world and tried a lot of weird food things…from black garlic in Japan to snail soup in Morocco, but the most unusual food that we’ve tasted so far has to be, Percebes, a rare seafood delicacy popular in Portugal

-Percebes or goose barnacles are crustaceans that live and grow on rocks and ships in the Atlantic Ocean and are very difficult to harvest.
-Percebes are considered to be a delicacy in both Portugal and Spain and are a rare treat because they’re quite dangerous to acquire.
-Written by From Lou Lou and Jaf at Pint Sized Gourmets.
+Percebes or goose barnacles are crustaceans that live and grow on rocks and ships in the Atlantic Ocean.
+Percebes are considered to be a delicacy in both Portugal and Spain and are a rare treat because they’re quite dangerous to acquire; local fishermen have to make dangerous dives to scrape the barnacles off the sides of cliffs that plunge deep into the water and are constantly hit by waves.

 A little girl eating a percebes in Portugal

-Chapulines, Ant Eggs and Worms in Mexico
+Chapulines, Ant Eggs and Worms in Mexico: Ancient Aztec-Inspired Cuisine

 Right next to Teotihuacan – the famous archaeological remains near Mexico City, there’s one of these restaurants that don’t go unnoticed: La Gruta.